Troubleshooting keeps tripping

 Electrical

 The answer to 'troubleshooting keeps tripping' is that a circuit breaker that keeps tripping is a common electrical issue that can have several potential causes.
-This can happen when the circuit is overloaded, there's a short circuit, or there's a ground fault.
-Symptoms include lights flickering, outlets not working, and the breaker tripping repeatedly.
+This can be caused by a short circuit, overloaded circuit, faulty wiring, or a problem with the breaker itself.
+Symptoms may include lights flickering, outlets not working, or the breaker tripping repeatedly.

 Frequently Asked Questions